DoctorKhan/The-Social-Game-Book/output/final/The_Social_Game_Complete_Book_with_cites.md

 - Community rituals are abandoned for individual productivity.
 - Spontaneous conversations are cut short by scheduled appointments.
-- Family dinners are sacrificed for career demands.
+- Kin dinners are sacrificed for career demands.
 - Neighborhood gatherings are dismissed as a “waste of time.”

 We have been taught to optimize our lives for individual achievement,